fatemehfeizipour/Projects/IAM/docs/PROJECT-DOCUMENTATION.md

 ## 3. Securing the Root User

-Root user and root account are the same identity in AWS - a client-side terminology note clarified early in the project (the brief said "root account," which is informally used interchangeably with "root user").
+Root user and root account are the same identity in AWS — a client-side terminology note clarified early in the project (the brief said "root account," which is informally used interchangeably with "root user").

 Actions taken:

 1. **MFA enabled** on the root user via virtual MFA app (free, no hardware dependency for a small team)
-2. **Root access keys checked and confirmed absent** (or deleted, if present) - root should never have programmatic access keys, since they bypass MFA for API calls
+2. **Root access keys checked and confirmed absent** (or deleted, if present) — root should never have programmatic access keys, since they bypass MFA for API calls
 3. **Root password rotated** (previous one was compromised by being shared in team chat) and stored in a password manager, access restricted to 1–2 people (CTO + one Ops lead)
-4. **Root reserved for account-level actions only** (closing the account, changing support plan, certain billing/tax settings) - every day-to-day action now goes through the role-based IAM structure below
+4. **Root reserved for account-level actions only** (closing the account, changing support plan, certain billing/tax settings) — every day-to-day action now goes through the role-based IAM structure below
 5. **Root login detection/alerting configured** (detective control, complementing the preventive controls above):

 ```
 Root login event
-    → CloudTrail (records login as a management event)
+    → CloudTrail (management-event-trail, multi-region, records login)
-    → CloudWatch Logs (CloudTrail delivers events here)
+    → CloudWatch Logs (aws-cloudtrail-logs-<account-id>-<suffix> log group)
-    → CloudWatch Metric Filter (pattern: userIdentity.type = "Root")
+    → CloudWatch Metric Filter (RootLoginFilter, namespace RootLoginMonitoring)
-    → CloudWatch Alarm (triggers if metric ≥ 1)
+    → CloudWatch Alarm ("login as root", triggers if RootLoginCount ≥ 1)
-    → SNS Topic → email notification
+    → SNS Topic (Default_CloudWatch_Alarms_Topic) → email notification
 ```

+CloudTrail is a mandatory-S3, optional-CloudWatch-Logs service: every trail must write to an S3 bucket (durable, long-term archive), and can optionally also stream the same events to CloudWatch Logs in near-real-time so they can be actively monitored.
+Encryption was left at default S3-managed (SSE-S3) rather than a customer-managed KMS key — the added cost and key-management overhead of KMS wasn't proportionate for this account's low event volume, and SSE-S3 already covers data-at-rest protection.
+This tradeoff, not a maximalist "enable everything" default, is the kind of decision worth being able to explain.

 Metric filter pattern used:
 ```
 { $.userIdentity.type = "Root" && $.eventType != "AwsServiceEvent" }
 ```

-This ensures that even if root usage policy is violated, it's detected immediately rather than relying on trust alone.
+**Verified working, not just configured.** Getting this pipeline to actually fire took several rounds of debugging, worth documenting since the failure modes are non-obvious:
+- Initially tried the console's "Create composite alarm" flow instead of a plain metric alarm — composite alarms use a different field (`alarmRule`) and rejected an empty rule with a validation error unrelated to the real issue.
+- The metric didn't appear in the alarm's "Select metric" browser at first — CloudWatch only lists metrics that have already emitted at least one data point, and no root login had occurred yet since the trail was created, so there was nothing to browse for.
+Creating the alarm directly from the metric filter's row (rather than the general metric browser) sidesteps this.
+- The metric filter's test box needs a **single-line (minified)** JSON log event — pasting the pretty-printed, multi-line version caused CloudWatch to treat every line as a separate malformed "event," none of which could match.
+- The alarm's threshold condition was initially set to **Lower/Equal (≤ 1)** instead of **Greater/Equal (≥ 1)** — an easy radio-button mixup that put the alarm in a permanent false "ALARM" state, since a count of 0 is always ≤ 1.

+Once corrected, the alarm history confirms two independent successful cycles — real root logins on 2026-08-07 correctly transitioned the alarm `Insufficient data → In alarm`, with the SNS notification action executing successfully both times, then settling back to `Insufficient data` once the triggering data point aged out of the evaluation window (expected, since the metric only publishes a data point when a match occurs, not a continuous "0" baseline).

-*[Insert screenshot: MFA device assigned confirmation]* *[Insert screenshot: Security credentials page — "Access keys: none"]* *[Insert screenshot: CloudWatch alarm in "OK" / triggered state]*
+*[Insert screenshot: MFA device assigned confirmation]* *[Insert screenshot: Security credentials page — "Access keys: none"]* *[Insert screenshot: alarm History tab showing both Insufficient data → In alarm transitions with successful SNS action execution]*
+*[Insert screenshot: SNS alert email received]*

 ---